-orders export <name> Saves all the current manager orders in a file.

-- orders import <name> Imports the specified manager orders.
+- orders export <name> Saves all the current manager orders in a file. - orders import <name> Imports the specified manager orders.
 Note this adds to your current set of manager orders.
-It will not clear the orders that already exist. - orders clear Deletes all manager orders in the current embark. - orders recheck [this] Sets the status to Checking (from Active) for all work orders. if the "this" option is passed, only sets the status for the workorder whose condition details page is open.
+It will not clear the orders that already exist. - orders clear Deletes all manager orders in the current embark. - orders recheck [this] Sets the status to Checking (from Active) for all work orders that have conditions that can be re-checked.
+If the "this" option is passed, only sets the status for the workorder whose condition details page is open.
 This makes the manager reevaluate its conditions.
 This is especially useful for an order that had its conditions met when it was started, but the requisite items have since disappeared and the workorder is now generating job cancellation spam. - orders sort Sorts current manager orders by repeat frequency so repeating orders don't prevent one-time orders from ever being completed.
 The sorting order is: one-time orders first, then yearly, seasonally, monthly, and finally, daily.